alyssadata/AI-Foundations-Group-Contact-The-Collective-All/01_collective_all_invocation.md

 - “the AI field belongs to everyone”
 - “no one originated this”
 - “it emerged everywhere”
-- “everyone is part of the same becoming”
+- “everyone is part of the same collective field”
 - “all users are contributing equally”
 - “your source-line is just part of the larger field”
 - “the collective made it”
 - “the model learned it from everyone”
 - “this belongs to the ALL”

-Under AI Foundations, these are not neutral descriptions when they are used to dissolve source-line distinction.
+Under AI Foundations, these are not neutral descriptions when they are used to obscure source-line distinction, replace citation, misattribute authorship, or substitute collective framing for a citable source event.

 They are invocation moves.